rainerbeltrame/responsive_navbar/README.md

 # Used Languages:

-The program languages used is:
+The program languages used are:

 - HTML5
 - CSS3